dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 ### albert-large-v1

 This model will need just ~70MB to load even though it has **num_attention_heads=16**.
 Compared to BERT this is 10x less memory.
-Specifically applicable for handhold devices.
+Specifically applicable for handhold devices, cars and household devices.

 ```python
 import torch